jostrann/disassembler/README.md

 # disassembler
-Simulated the translation of machine language to assembly language
+Simulated a disassembler that translates machine language to assembly language